High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Observations

-{We also derive the half-light radius $R_{e,1.6{\rm\mu m}}$ (hereafter 1.6 $\mu$m size) of the CO emitters from the F160W-band on {\it HST} Wide Field Camera 3 (WFC3), following the same procedure presented in \cite{2016MNRAS.458.3181C}.
+We also derive the half-light radius $R_{e,1.6{\rm\mu m}}$ (hereafter, 1.6 $\mu$m size) of the CO emitters from the F160W band on the Hubble Space Telescope (HST) Wide Field Camera 3 (WFC3), following the same procedure as presented in \cite{2016MNRAS.458.3181C}.
 We assume a single S{\'{e}}rcic profile using GALFIT \citep{2010AJ....139.2097P}.
-The results of $R_{e,1.6{\rm\mu m}}$ are listed in the tenth column of Table \ref{tab:fitting}, providing the average size and standard deviation of $\langle R_{e,1.6{\rm\mu m}} \rangle=3.07\pm0.97$ kpc.
-We find most of the galaxies have a S{\'{e}}rcic index around unity, indicating that the optical emission can be nearly characterized by an exponential disk profile.}
+The results of $R_{e,1.6{\rm\mu m}}$ are listed in the tenth column of Table \ref{tab:fitting}, providing an average size and standard deviation of $\langle R_{e,1.6{\rm\mu m}} \rangle=3.07\pm0.97$ kpc.
+We find that most of the galaxies have a S{\'{e}}rcic index around unity, indicating that the optical emission can nearly be characterized by an exponential disk profile.